content-strategy-forum/csf-glossary/user-story.md

 description: A user story is a content development technique that helps writers produce copy in relation to user needs.

 summary: A user story is a content planning and development technique that helps writers focus on the needs of a given audience type, thus the task information required to fulfull the needs.
-The model ensures stakeholder alignment on criteria and vocabulary used, as well benefits collaborative writing situations.
+The model also ensures stakeholder alignment on criteria used, as well benefits collaborative writing situations.

 figname: fig-user-story
 figalt: The user story model.